 All other types of the lease come under operating lease and are the same as a rent contract between a landlord and renter.

 Accounting Treatment Of Leased Asset

-Though capital lease is a type of rental agreement, GAAP treats it as a purchase of assets if it meets certain conditions.
-Moreover, capital lease affects the lessee’s financial statements, including interest expense, depreciation expense, assets, and liabilities.
+Though a capital lease is a type of rental agreement, GAAP treats it as a purchase of assets if it meets certain conditions.
+Moreover, a capital lease affects the lessee’s financial statements, including interest expense, depreciation expense, assets, and liabilities.

 A capital lease is a type of loan, and thus, the lease payment comes in the income statement.
 The lease payments also include interest, and the lessee needs to record it separately.
 For instance, if in a lease payment of $1000, $200 is for the interest expense, then $800 would be a debit to the capital lease liability account and $200 to the interest account.
 The accounts payable account gets a full credit of $100.

 Lessee also needs to calculate the present value of all lease payments.
-This value is the recorded cost of the asset, and must be debited to the appropriate fixed asset account, and credited to the capital lease liability account.
+This value is the recorded cost of the asset and must be debited to the appropriate fixed asset account and credited to the capital lease liability account.
 In the balance sheet, the present market value of the leased asset comes under the asset side.

-If the leased asset is disposed of, the fixed asset account is credited and the depreciation account is debited.
+If the leased asset is disposed of, the fixed asset account is credited, and the depreciation account is debited.
 This helps in eliminating the balances in these accounts.
 And, if there is a difference between the sale price and the net carrying amount of the asset, it is the profit or loss.
 This profit or loss from the disposal of the leased asset is recorded in the same period when the asset was disposed of.

 - Lessee faces no risk of obsolescence under operating lease as there is no transfer of ownership.